ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 The Legend of Zelda Redux is a project licensed under the terms of the GPLv3, which means that you are given legal permission to copy, distribute and/or modify this project, as long as:

 1) The source for the available modified project is shared and also available to the public without exception.
-2) The modified project subjects itself different naming convention, to differentiate it from the main and licensed MaternalBound Redux project.
+2) The modified project subjects itself different naming convention, to differentiate it from the main and licensed The Legend of Zelda Redux project.

 You can find a copy of the license in the LICENSE file.